duchuyvp/template-infra/docs/connect-to-db.md

 ### 1. What is Local Network I am talking about?

-If you are using a computer that connected to wifi or LAN in Long's house, then you are in the Local Network.
-If you are using a computer that connected to the internet in a coffee shop or your house (if you're not Long), then you are not in the Local Network.
+If you are using a computer that connected to wifi or LAN in my house, then you are in the Local Network.
+If you are using a computer that connected to the internet in a coffee shop or your house, then you are not in the Local Network.

 ### 2. Connecting to the database from inside Local Network